Revised January 24, 2019; September 2, 2023

 10. One sensory “event” does not happen in one citta.
 A sensory event from one of the five physical senses is captured by a single citta (say, cakkhudvāra citta for a seeing event), but that information is processed by a string of cittā with 17 cittā in it; this “string of cittā” is called a citta vithi (pronounced “chiththa veethi”).
 A citta vithi for ‘seeing” is referred to as a citta vithi at the “eye door” or the eye, one for “hearing” occurs at the “ear door” or the ear, etc.

-- When one citta vithi provides sensory input, that information is then processed by three citta vithis that involves only the mind; this citta vithi “at the mind-door” is variable; it has around 12 citta normally.
+- When one citta vithi provides sensory input, that information is then processed by three citta vithis that involve only the mind; this citta vithi “at the mind-door” is variable; it has around 12 citta normally.

-- Thus there are two types of citta vithi involved in processing a sensory input: a long one with 17 citta to CAPTURE an input from one of the five physical senses (pancadvāra) AND three manōdvāra citta vithi (at the mind-door) with about 12 citta.
+- Thus, there are two types of citta vithi involved in processing a sensory input: a long one with 17 citta to CAPTURE an input from one of the five physical senses (pancadvāra) AND three manōdvāra citta vithi (at the mind-door) with about 12 citta.

 - Both types are thus involved in cognition (awareness) processes; there are other processes by the mind that we will discuss later.